iankorf/blast-primer/README.md

 ### bl2seq

-Bl2seq performs a comparison between two sequences (either protiens or nucleotides) using either the blastn or blastp algorithm.
-The command compares a sequence against either a local databse or a second sequence.
+Bl2seq performs a comparison between two sequences (either proteins or nucleotides) using either the blastn or blastp algorithm.
+The command compares a sequence against either a local database or a second sequence.

-Let's compare the two protiens Gallus gallus and Drosophila melanogaster.
-They should be in the files `dm.fa` and `gg.fa`.
+Let's compare the two actin proteins from Gallus gallus (chicken) and Drosophila melanogaster (fruit fly).
+They are in the files `dm.fa` and `gg.fa`.

 ```
 bl2seq -i gg.fa -j dm.fa -p blastp